manloloy/ECE205Course/Syllabus.md

 ### Practical Concepts
 - Debugging tools (`gdb`)
 - Best practices in system-level programming
-- Use of GitHub for version control and submissions
+- Use of Git and Github

 ## Labs
 Weekly 3-hour sessions.
 Students are expected to complete assigned tasks during or after the session and submit them within one week.
 Labs emphasize: